yczeng/swagbots/README.md

 # swagBots
-Late May 2017, I figured out that theSkimm's referral system had a loophole.
-When people use your link to subscribe to theSkimm, theSkimm doesn't actually check that the emails are real with a confirmation email.
-This meant that I could write a bot to artificially put emails into theSkimm to game the system and get swag.
+Late May 2017, I figured out that theSkimm's referral system doesn't actually check that subscribed emails are real, so I wrote a bot to subscribe emails to increase my referral count and get swag.

 After I maxed out the prize pool for theSkimm's referral system, I wrote bots for similar newsletters Finimize and theHustle.